 Students with Special Needs Support Community

-Students in Gabrielle Sikora’s Life Skills classroom chose the Humane Animal Rescue organization in Pittsburgh as the beneficiary of their charitable efforts.
+Students in Gabrielle Sikora’s Life Skills classroom at the Education Center Sewickley chose the Humane Animal Rescue organization in Pittsburgh as the beneficiary of their charitable efforts.

-Making the bowties presented the opportunity for students with special needs to practice following instructions and completing tasks.
+Making the bowties presented the opportunity for students with special needs to practice the goals for following instructions and completing tasks.
 Fulfilling the orders also gave students the chance to work on packaging, checking the order form, and for some buyers inside of the school, delivering the bowties to the correct classroom or office!

 Order forms were circulated throughout the Watson Institute schools and sent home with the students so their families could participate.
-Also, to showcase the bowties, Gabrielle and her team came up with the hashtag: #WatsonTiesforLives and encouraged buyers to share photos of their animals to social media wearing their bowtie and tagging them with this hashtag.
+Also, to showcase the bowties, Gabrielle and her team came up with the hashtag: #WatsonTiesforLives and encouraged buyers to share photos of their animals on social media wearing their bowtie and tagging them with this hashtag.

 Through the generous support of Watson families, staff and community supporters, the students were able to raise more than $1,100 for Humane Animal Rescue this year which will support the spaying and neutering of shelter animals.

 Students in Gabrielle’s class also had the opportunity to present their donation in person during a field trip to the Humane Animal Rescue location in Pittsburgh’s North Shore.
-The students had the chance to interact with cats, birds, bunnies and dogs at the animal rescue.
+The students had the chance to interact with cats, birds, bunnies and dogs at the Animal Rescue.
 Field trips like these also provide excellent teaching opportunities for Watson students learning functional tasks and life skills.